fahmidur/sfr-lisp-r1/README.md

 Inspired in part by object-ownership principles, every function call returning an object must be accepted or reject by using the functions `Object_accept(Object*)` or `Object_reject(Object*)` (respectively).
-When an Object is accepted, it's reference count is incremented and its returning state is reset to zero.
+When an Object is accepted, its reference count is incremented and its returning state is reset to zero.
 When an Object is rejected, if it has a zero reference count, it is destroyed.

 #### List Class

+The List implementation class is a simple doubly linked list of ListNodes which hold a reference to an Object.
+The List class can and does in many cases hold references to other lists.

+It is possible to Lists with circular references back to itself or to another container class which points back to the original list.

+Standard reference counting cannot destroy circular lists.
+But such circular lists can be destroyed by the GC scan of all objects.
+Here the mechanism, of internal reference elimination, is fundamentally the same as that of the the CPython garbage collector.

 #### Hash Class

+The Hash class implements a Hashmap, where keys are stored in a buckets based on the Hash value of the key.
+At the moment, keys must be Object<String> or Object<Symbol>.
+To ensure consistency of the Hash, all keys are duplicated when added to the Hash, values are not.
+Value references can therefore be mutated, but key values cannot.

+As a container class, hashes can also have circular references.
+Circular hashes can only be destroyed by the garbage collector during a call to `Object_system_gc()`.

 ### The C Garbage Collector